boringlily/StudyBot/README.md

-# DiscordStudyBot
+# StudyBot
- A discord bot for managing school club discord servers.
+Discord bot for school related discord servers.
+Simplify the interaction between students.
+But with a really fucked code base.